Professor Jonathan H Manton

 Professor Jonathan Manton's traditional research interests range from pure mathematics (e.g. commutative algebra, algebraic geometry, differential geometry) to engineering (e.g. signal processing, wireless communications).
 Recently though, led by a desire to participate in the convergence of the life sciences and the mathematical sciences, he has started to apply his expertise to research in neuroscience.
 Professor Manton also has extensive experience in software development.

-Professor Jonathan Manton has served recently as an Associate Editor for IEEE Transactions on Signal Processing, a Committee Member for IEEE Signal Processing for Communications (SPCOM) Technical Committee, and a Committee Member on the Mathematics Panel for the ACT Board of Senior Secondary Studies in Australia.
-He is currently on the Editorial Board of Systems and Control Letters.
+Professor Jonathan Manton has served as Lead Guest Editor for IEEE Transactions on Selected Topics in Signal Processing, a Committee Member for IEEE Signal Processing for Communications (SPCOM) Technical Committee, and a Committee Member on the Mathematics Panel for the ACT Board of Senior Secondary Studies in Australia.

-He has recently received a 2009 Future Summit Australian Leadership Award in recognition of "outstanding achievements and commitment to playing a leading role in shaping the future of Australia."
+He received a 2009 Future Summit Australian Leadership Award in recognition of "outstanding achievements and commitment to playing a leading role in shaping the future of Australia."

 Professor Jonathan Manton has started to maintain a blog where he contributes tutorial-style articles, research questions and ideas, views on education and other scholarly matters.